MicrosoftDocs/edge-developer/microsoft-edge/devtools-chromium/getting-started/index.md

 ## Overview
 Edge DevTools are web developer tools built directly into Microsoft Edge (Chromium) that can help you edit pages as you view them, diagnose and fix problems quickly resulting in faster and better web sites.
-With Edge DevTools you can make changes to the behind the scenes HTML that's rendered the page and instantly see the change in your browser.
-You can also step through and set break points in running JavaScript to figure out why things work as well as discover how to fix those that do not.
+With Edge DevTools you can make changes to the behind the scenes HTML that's rendered the page, and you can see instantly the change in your browser display.
+You can also step through and set break points in running JavaScript to figure out why things work, as well as discover how to fix those that do not.

 ## First Steps

 To get started with Edge DevTools, browse to the site [USPresidents.azurewebsites.net](https://webapp20190426015338.azurewebsites.net/USPresidents.html).
 This site simply uses Bootstrap 4 with some static image files.
-After browsing to the site, you launch Edge DevTools and Windows by pressing the keys Command+Option+C on a Mac or Control+Shift+C (Windows or Linux).
+After browsing to the site, you launch Edge DevTools and Windows by pressing the keys `Command+Option+C` on a Mac or `Control+Shift+C` (Windows or Linux).
 Once you've done that, the Edge DevTools will appear on the bottom half of your display as shown below.

 ![Opening Screen](../media/edge_devtools_opening.png)

-Immediately, I'm sure you notice the dark theme setting that appears in the Edge DevTools bottom section, and you may like it or you may not.
+Notice the dark theme setting that appears in the Edge DevTools bottom section. in Edge Devtools this dark theme is configurable.
 It's easy to change as well as many other preferences.
 Next, we'll  dig deeper into the DevTools settings as well as five of the major sections (tabs) available to you.

 ![Opening Screen](../media/edge_devtools_tabs.png)

-Read on and learn how to start using these features in Edge DevTools.
+Learn how to start using these features in Edge DevTools.

 ## Digging Deeper

 ### Settings

 To change you settings, or more specifically, say you want to change to a different theme, you first have to click on the three dots next to the `x` on the far right of the screen.
-You'll get a dialog with one of the choices as settings.
+You'll get a dialog with one of the choices for setting.

 ![Opening Screen](../media/edge_devtools_settings-full.png)

-Then, you'll get a panel that on top lets you change the appearance (or Theme) to Light, Dark, Light Chromium, or dark Chromium.
+After clicking on the three dots, you'll get a panel that on top lets you change the appearance (or Theme) to Light, Dark, Light Chromium, or dark Chromium.
 Besides Appearance, there are a lot more settings available to you on the other tabs on the left side as shown here.

 ![Opening Screen](../media/edge_devtools_settings-detail-full.png)

 ### 1. Elements Tab and Viewing the DOM

 If you want to see what HTML elements are created that reflect what you are seeing on the browser display, the Elements tab will do that for you.
 Though I've not mentioned it yet, when you click the three dots like you did a moment ago to bring up settings, you can also choose where you want your Edge DevTools to be shown (undocked, left, bottom or right).

 I find that for inspecting the DOM, that is, when we use this elements tab, it's most conventient to have these tools docked to the right and not below as was the case earlier when we changed to the dark theme.

-While mousing over an element I'll want to dig into or in other words, inspect that elements HTML.
+While mousing over an element I'll want to dig into, or in other words, inspect that elements HTML.
 I simply move my cusor to over what I want to inspect, then right mouse button, then choose `Inspect`.
 That automatically opens Edge DevTools and takes me directly to its elements tab

 ![Opening Screen](../media/edge_devtools_element_inspect.png)